 Section 3: Official Action

-A quorum must be present in order to take action on a matter.
+A quorum must be present in order to take official action on a matter.
 No proxy voting allowed.
 Unless otherwise stated in these by laws, the board shall take official action by a simple majority of those present and voting, not including abstentions.

 Section 4: Terms and Term Limits